 The visitors were fascinated when Paul recalled the story of an EIT student (and scientist), who was able to continue his studies while working in Antarctica!

 Mr James Theodosiadis (Engineer, Lecturer, Laboratory Coordinator) gave the visitors a taste of the remote labs (connected to real equipment), the virtual labs and the simulations that EIT students access for their practical applications.
 The visiting students enjoyed that they shared, with James, the same engineering vernacular.

-Dr Milind Siddpura, Course Coordinator and Lecturer, then welcomed the students onto the EIT campus.
+Dr Milind Siddpura, Learning Support Officer and Lecturer, then welcomed the students onto the EIT campus.
 He outlined the blended form of learning used for our on-campus students.